 - 4.2.2.
-The estimated income of £17,100 comprises fees for export certificates, delivery of training courses and FHRS re-score visits. - 4.2.3.
+The estimated income of £13,500 comprises fees for export certificates, delivery of training courses and FHRS re-score visits.
+It has been reduced slightly due to the reduction in export certificates issued last year. - 4.2.3.
 In the event of a serious or major incident or a large outbreak of food poisoning or food-borne illness requiring additional resources, officers undertaking food safety and health and safety work as part of their usual work will assist in the first instance and if necessary officers can be drafted in from the wider Environmental Health team to support the response. - 4.2.4.
 There are no financial restrictions placed upon legal action, each case being considered on its merits.
 In the event of enforcement action that would place unforeseen demands on resources, local authorities can apply for financial support from the FSA but this fund is discretionary and may be withdrawn at any time.